 The movement toward health equity is critically necessary to build a healthier future

-Many factors can play a role in making people more vulnerable to disparities in health care and outcomes, such as:
+Many factors can play a role in making people more likely to experience harmful disparities in health care and outcomes, such as:

 · Race and ethnicity

 · Having low or no income

 · Having multiple conditions

 · Living situation

 Health information technology and longitudinal outcomes data are critical to making progress in reducing disparities.

 That’s why we at OCHIN equip community health centers with the best available information tools and are building a representative evidence base for improved primary care practice and policy.